leander343/zivver-tech-assignment/README.md

 * Creating infrastructure to host content
 * Pipeline to deploy content

+Terraform is used to provision the infrastructure and Github actions for CI/CD

 ##  Requirements to run project

 1. **AWS IAM user account** with sufficient permissions to create the following resources: